 If you love the style and comfort of wearing your leggings with tunic tops and dresses or with long-line cardigans and sweaters, you can still continue to wear them during the colder months.

-Rather than thinner styles that you would wear during the summer, look out for fleece lined leggings, thermal leggings or those made from knit fabrics.
+Rather than thinner styles that you would wear during the summer which can almost feel as if you have bare legs when the weather really turns cold, look out for fleece lined leggings, thermal leggings or those made from knit fabrics.

-Take a look at how to wear leggings over 40, 50 and beyond for more inspiration on how to wear your winter leggings.
+Take a look at how to wear leggings for more inspiration on how to wear your winter leggings.